Cloud Security Strategy

 2. Identifying and remediating critical risks

-3. Adopting best practices to continuously improve overall security posture
+3. Adopting best practices to continuously improve security posture

-4. Shifting left to focus on preventing issues from even entering the production environment
+4. Shifting left to prevent issues from reaching production

 5. Implementing detection and response capabilities

-Below is an overview of the goals and required capabilities for each phase, but you can find the full breakdown of each step in our Strategic Guide to Cloud Security.
+Below is an overview of the goals and required capabilities for each phase.
+Find the full breakdown of each step in our Strategic Guide to Cloud Security.

 Goals: